RBLopez/more-diverse-devout/README.md

 # Mod Description
 This mod aims to add diversity of gameplay related to different world religions via modifications to in-game religions, new and improved devout interest group ideologies, and new laws.

-## New Religions
+## New Religion
-- Anglicanism and Confucianism have been added to the game, and the Atheist religion has been relabelled as 'Humanism'.
+- Anglicanism has been added to the game, and the Atheist religion has been relabelled as 'Humanism'.
 - Religious traits have been reconfigured for all in-game religions.

 ## New Laws